 Tips for Saving for Retirement

 - Finding a financial advisor now can really help you save the most for your retirement.
 The right advisor can help you understand annuities, maximize your 401(k) and IRA contributions and more.
 That way, you don’t have to navigate your savings and future by yourself.
 If you aren’t sure where to start looking for a financial advisor, SmartAsset can help.
-Our SmartAdvisor platform will match you with up to three advisors in your area who fit your specific financial needs.
+After you answer a short questionnaire, our financial advisor matching tool will pair you with up to three advisors in your area who fit your specific financial needs.
+You can then read the advisors’ profiles and interview them to decide who to work with in the future.
+This allows you to find a good fit while the program does much of the hard work for you.

 - Don’t have a 401(k) or IRA?
 These accounts are crucial to retirement saving.
 Not only that, but you’ll want to maximize your contributions to your accounts as best as you can.
 Just be aware of the legal contribution limits for retirement accounts like these.